cnxarmando/cnxarmando/README.md

 ### Hi there 👋

 - 🔭 I’m currently working in a diverse area
-- 🌱 I’m currently learning in English, HTML, CSS, SASS, JS, SQL, NODE JS, ReactJS, SQL, JAVA
+- 🌱 I’m currently learning in English, HTML, CSS, SASS, JS, SQL, NODE JS, ReactJS, JAVA
 - 📫 How to reach me: cnxarmando@gmail.com